Labor Cost Calculator | How to Calculate Your True Labor Costs

 Determining Labor cost: Formula for Labor cost

-Mathematically, your labor cost can be determined using this simple formula:
+Your labor cost per hour can be determined with this simple formula:

 Labor cost per hour = (gross wage + total additional annual costs) / work hours per year